 Finish pronunciation and try out grammar

 As mentioned above, you’ll be finishing up with your pronunciation lessons at some point between Day 9-45.
 Fur the purposes of this guide, let’s say that happens on Day 22.
-Once you’re done with Pronunciation, your main focus will be on Simple Words.
-Learn 10 of these per day.
-If you have extra time, learn 5-10 more.
+Once you’re done with Pronunciation, your main focus will be on Basic Vocabulary.
+Learn a couple of sets per day (around 10 words).
+If you have extra time, learn a set or two more.

 If you’re feeling extra adventurous, then let’s try out the Grammar tab under the LEARN section:

-You’ll see a list of 10 words, similar to the Simple Words tab.
+You’ll see a list of words, similar to the Basic Vocab tab.
 You can swipe on any word if you Know It or want to Skip It.
 Tap on a word you’d like to learn.

 Now you’ll see some example sentences with various difficulty levels.
 Choose the sentence you’d like to learn.
 If you’re a beginner, you’ll probably want to stick to the easy sentences for now.